trang-nguyenn/trang-nguyenn.github.io/_pages/goodreads.md

 **Others**
 * Tony Zhou and Taylor Ramos: [Every Frame A Painting](https://www.youtube.com/c/everyframeapainting): a collections of 28 videos essays about Film Editing
-* Brady Haran: [Numberphile](https://www.youtube.com/c/numberphile/featured): n educational YouTube channel featuring videos that explore topics from a variety of fields of mathematics
+* Brady Haran: [Numberphile](https://www.youtube.com/c/numberphile/featured): an educational YouTube channel featuring videos that explore topics from a variety of fields of mathematics